 International students from non-English speaking nations must demonstrate proficiency in the English language.

-Application Deadline & Fee
+Application Deadline, Fees, & Fee Waivers

 All application materials must be submitted by December 1.
 Applications are only considered for the fall quarter of each year.
 No late applications will be accepted.

 All applications require a non-refundable application fee of $105 for domestic applicants and $125 for international applicants.
 Graduate Division will not process your application until the application fee has been received.
 A limited number of application fee waivers are available to qualified U.S. citizens and permanent residents who demonstrate evidence of financial need or proof of participation in an undergraduate research program.
+McNair Scholars and California Alliance for Minority Participation (CAMP) applicants are among those eligible.
+Fee waivers are not available to international applicants.

 Required Application Materials